The Parish Pastoral Council meets regularly and as needed.

 Members: Pat Bigg, Mark Bonjavanni, Denise Daye, Chris Fenimore, Gail Kohan, Ed Monti, Bob Morris, Marietta Racancoj, Phil Thompson.

-Ex officio members: Fr.
-PJ Alindogan Fr.
+Fr.
+PJ Alindogan and Fr.
 John Chang

 What is the Parish Pastoral Council?
 The Parish Pastoral Council serves as a way for the Church to gather several perspectives from members of the community about topics regarding the Parish.
 In this case, the Parish Pastoral Council is administering a community event with the purpose of defining an all-encompassing vision for our future as well as creating a unifying mission statement for our Church.
-This can only be done by garnering thoughts from as many members of the Parish as possible via a Parish Assembly.

 Everyone is needed!
 All are welcome!